8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Snake Plant, Dracaena trifasciata, Sanseviera

-Snake Plants also called Mother-in-law's Tongue or Saint George's Sword is a slow growing, low maintenance and extremely hardy houseplant which is also a good air cleaner.
+Snake Plants also called Mother-in-law's Tongue or Saint George's Sword are slow growing, low maintenance and extremely hardy plants which will withstand low light, dry air, drafts and drought conditions.

 You liked it?
 Share on social media.